jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Externals
 ^^^^^^^^^

 This configuration section is used only by **Document Worker**.
-You can affect steps for templates that use external tools (``pandoc`` and ``wkhtmltopdf``).
+We can affect steps for templates that use external tools (``pandoc`` and ``wkhtmltopdf``).
 It is usually sufficient to keep the defaults.
 Each of them has configuration options:

 .. confval:: executable